 There are two significant aspects of this book.
 The first is the main argument the authors put forth about writing.
 To join a conversation, you must articulate what others have said before you to express your opinions.
 The second significant part of this book is the pages and pages of templates included in the back.
 Graff and Birkenstein tell you when and how to use these templates throughout the book, and you can find them all in the back for easy reference.
 I require this text for the remedial college-level courses I teach, but I could quickly adapt it for my first-year students, and I always recommend it.

 Grammar Girl’s Quick and Dirty Tips for Better Writing

 Author: Mignon Fogarty

-This is a compact and easy to understand text on writing.
+This book is a compact and easy-to-understand text on writing.
 It will reteach the basics that you were taught in high school and again in college.
-In the spirit of George Orwell’s important essay, Politics and the English Language, the author of this book encourages writers to avoid the pompous style of writing that characterizes so many young writers trying to sound smart, sophisticated, or academic.
-It serves as a guide that will help eliminate the fear of the writing process.
+In the spirit of George Orwell’s critical essay, “Politics and the English Language,” the author of this book encourages writers to avoid the pompous style of writing that characterizes so many young writers trying to sound intelligent, sophisticated, or academic.
+Instead, writers get down to the nuts and bolts of what they hope to communicate to their audiences.
+This book serves as a guide to help writers eliminate the fear of the writing process.